-Last week I mentioned that I’d planned a surprise trip for Robert’s birthday.
+Last week I mentioned that I’d planned a surprise trip for Rob’s birthday.
 Here’s how it went down:

 February: I decided to book a trip as a birthday surprise for that lovely husband of mine.
 I chose the long weekend in May (even though it’s a few weeks after his actual birthday) and told him that we’d be travelling somewhere, but not where.

-April: Robert’s birthday came around.
+April: Rob’s birthday came around.
 He purchased a kickass bicycle for riding around New York, as a gift to himself.

 - It’s in North America